fbpx

 Feb 25, 2023

-Sir Jacob Astley
+Jacob Astley

 Share:

-His prayer is famous in the annals of British history, “O Lord, Thou knowest how busy I must be this day.
-If I forget thee, do not forget me.”
-What is striking about the prayer is that this British general entered it in his diary on the eve before the famous Battle of Edgehill in 1642.
-(Edghill was the first major battle of the English Civil War).
-Sir Jacob Astley (1579-1652) became a soldier at 18 and kept right on going as a career military man.
-He was a leader of the British Army during the Thirty Years War and its commander in other significant battles in Europe.
-Sir Winston Churchill quoted from his prayer so often during the Second World War that it was falsely attributed to him.
-While most of the attention of the prayer is directed to the last two lines, its primary focus seeks God’s presence in the everyday events of our lives.
-Help me to hear you speaking.
-Help me see you working.
-Give me a heart to perceive You.
-Give me insight into the true measure of things.
-God’s presence is active and available to us today.
-Lord, give us eyes to see and ears to hear:
+Jacob Astley (1579-1652) became a soldier at eighteen and kept right on going as a career military man.
+He was a leader in the British Army during the Thirty Years War and its commander in other significant battles in Europe.
+Winston Churchill quoted from his prayer so often during the Second World War that it was falsely attributed to him.
+While most of the attention in the prayer is directed to the last two lines, it is primarily intended to seek God’s presence in the everyday events of our lives.

-Lord, help me today to realize that you will be speaking to methrough the events of this day,
+Lord, help me today to realize that you will be speaking to me through the events of this day,

 through people, through things, and through all creation.